gaurav1780/comp1010practicalClassMaterial/week 12 - practice for practical exam 3/workshopPracExamPrep.md

 ## Workshop - Preparing for practical exam

 We will focus on preparing for practical exam this week.
-You can (I advise this) work in pairs, or you can choose to work on your own.
+You can work in pairs (advised), or you can choose to work on your own.

 ## Template